prashantarya12/stashbox/README.md

 3. Version "diffing" and browsing
 4. User friendly interface (web, etc)
 5. Searching and other functions
+6. User requirnments
+7. Latest updates for webpages to handle user inputs
+8. Good contents for attractive to user
 ## Usage
 ```
  Usage of ./stashbox: